Net.art

-net.art refers to a group of artists who have worked in the medium of Internet art since 1994.
-Some of the early adopters and main members of this movement include Vuk Ćosić, Jodi.org, Alexei Shulgin, Olia Lialina, Heath Bunting, Daniel García Andújar, and Rachel Baker.
-Although this group was formed as a parody of avant garde movements by writers such as Tilman Baumgärtel, Josephine Bosma, Hans Dieter Huber and Pit Schultz, their individual works have little in common.
+net.art refers to an artistic movement that emerged in the context of Internet art in the mid-1990s.
+The artists most commonly associated with the movement include Vuk Ćosić, Jodi, Alexei Shulgin, Olia Lialina and Heath Bunting.
+Although they shared an interest in the Internet as an artistic and communicative medium, their individual practices differed considerably.

 The term "net.art" is also used as a synonym for net art or Internet art and covers a much wider range of artistic practices.
-In this wider definition, net.art means art that uses the Internet as its medium and that cannot be experienced in any other way.
-Typically net.art has the Internet and the specific socio-culture that it spawned as its subject matter but this is not required.
+In this wider definition, net.art refers to art that uses the Internet as its medium.
+Typically, net.art has the Internet and the specific sociocultural context it spawned as its subject matter, although this is not required.

-The German critic Tilman Baumgärtel - building on the ideas of American critic Clement Greenberg - has frequently argued for a "media specificity" of net.art in his writings.
-According to the introduction to his book "net.art.
-Materialien zur Netzkunst", the specific qualities of net.art are "connectivity, global reach, multimediality, immateriality, interactivity and egality".
+The German critic Tilman Baumgärtel, drawing on the ideas of American critic Clement Greenberg, has argued for a "media specificity" of net.art.
+According to the introduction to his book net.art.
+Materialien zur Netzkunst, the specific qualities of net.art are "connectivity, global reach, multimediality, immateriality, interactivity and egality".